juvian/discord-image-dupe/README.md

 - Install node
 - Download code
 - Run npm install in code directory
 - Go to discord developer portal, create an app and then create a bot.
-Get the token
+Get the token.
+Also select your application and go to bot section then activate "MESSAGE CONTENT INTENT" from Privileged Gateway Intents.
 - Create a .env file setting BOT_OWNER and TOKEN as stated above
 - Create a folder named .data (mkdir .data in cmd)
 - Install dotenv: npm install dotenv --save